Murals Inc. (office) · Piekstraat 31, Rotterdam · OPEN TIJDENS KANTOORUREN

 2017

-— ‘Gemummificeerd’, Kim Jin, NL=US, Rotterdam, Nederland
+— ‘Mummified’, Kim Jin, NL=US, Rotterdam, the Netherlands

 — ‘Quintet’, Seoul, met Yisu Kim, Bo Ri Yoon, Marleen van Wijngaarden, Shim Jinsub, Eunhyea Choi, Seoul, Korea